- Rather than heating the air, infrared systems heat objects directly

 - Retains heat well – Since infrared heaters warm solid objects, it’s able to retain heat better than central heating systems (a system that’s notoriously bad for heat easily escaping through draughts)

-Cons of infrared heaters
+Cons of infrared heating panels

-- More expensive – You can expect to pay about twice as much for the whole infrared system, compared to traditional boilers.
-However, you should make your money back in a little over a year, thanks to the amount you’ll save on bills
+- More expensive – You can expect to pay about twice as much for the whole infrared system compared to traditional boilers.
+However, you should make your money back in a little over a year, thanks to the amount you’ll save on bills.

 - There can’t be any obstructions – To feel the true benefits of the heating panel, there shouldn’t be anything in front of them, which is not always easy to achieve